-Yané saw it and asked, "Will I be able to fight?"
+Yané saw that, and asked, "Will I be able to fight?"

-"Not very well," answered Briné, "though the kind of fighting we do against battle droids might not be that hard.
-But you'd have to hope we don't run into anything more mobile!"
+"Not very well," answered Briné, "though the kind of fighting we do against battle droids might not be that hard physically.
+You'd have to hope we don't run into anything that can move faster..."

 She'd kind of hoped that whatever these abilities Ardré had were, they included something to make her heal faster, especially since she'd heard about Jedi having something like that.
 But it seemed not; Briné's reaction to her was the same as her reaction to Yané.
-"You really did get battered up yesterday," she commented to her.
+"You really did get battered up yesterday," she commented.

-"I don't feel any pain right now," Ardré observed.
+"I don't feel any pain right now," Ardré told her.